uzikilon/backbone-poller/README.md

 Backbone Poller
 ----------
 Backbone poller is an simple utility that allows polling on any Backbone model or collection.

-While some browsers servers support long polling (comet) and Web Sockets, for basic operations such as checking for new messages in a mailbox, It can be sufficient to run a standard http request every few seconds to keep the client synced with the server.
+While some browsers servers support long polling (comet) and Web Sockets, for basic operations such as checking for new messages in a mailbox, In many cases it is sufficient to run a standard http request every few seconds to keep the client synced with the server.

-Backbone poller allows you to do it without extending you base backbone models or collections and is 100% compliant with any Backbone models or collections.
+* Backbone poller allows you to do it without extending you base backbone models or collections
+* Backbone poller is 100% compliant with any Backbone model or collection.

 Basic Collection Usage:
 -------